vmp1/vmp1.github.io/_pages/research.md

 author_profile: true
 ---

-### <span style="color:#000000">Work in Progress</span>
-*Was Implementation Left Behind?
-A National Analysis of State and Federal School Accountability* (Job Market Paper).

-No Child Left Behind (NCLB) and the state accountability systems implemented during the 1990s have included an increasingly intense series of interventions for low-performing schools.
-If the initial steps were insufficient, schools were supposed to be closed, taken over by other education organizations, or reconstituted.
-Using event study and difference-in-differences analyses, I find that state accountability and NCLB itself did not affect the frequency of closure and takeover of publicly funded schools in the country.
-Moreover, I find that NCLB generated an anticipatory but transitory increase in closures and led to a rise in closures among schools with small enrollments.
-Overall, my findings suggest that the infrequent and weak implementation of the most extreme sanctions on low-performing schools is partly behind the limited effects of accountability policies on student performance.

----

 ### <span style="color:#000000">Journal Publications</span>

 *Short and Long-Run Distributional Impacts of COVID-19 in Latin America* (with Nora Lustig, Guido Neidhöfer, and Mariano Tommasi).
 Forthcoming in Economia. [(Working paper version)](http://repec.tulane.edu/RePEc/ceq/ceq96.pdf).